 Critical Thinking in Nursing Education: Movement from Dualism to Relativism

 In order to effectively promote cognitive, affective, and psychomotor learning domains, nurse educators must first consider the collective foundational goal—development of critical thinking.
 Educators cannot possibly teach learners the details of how to handle every situation that they could ever encounter; however, educators can encourage development of the means to do so through integrating interactive learning assignments.
 Nurses should promote team-oriented environments in which support is available and strengths are utilized.
-It is important to understand the strengths and weaknesses of each team member, so to maximize the benefit of the collaborative goals.
-We must intentionally integrate teaching strategies that develop critical thinking skills to support each diverse learner in their journey to becoming a competent nurse.
+It is important to understand the strengths and weaknesses of each team member, so to maximize the benefit of the collaborative goals and to support one another to grow.
+We should intentionally integrate teaching strategies that develop critical thinking skills to support each diverse learner in their journey to becoming a confident, competent nurse.
 Using a mix of active, authentic, applied, and experiential learning experiences, we can best prepare nursing students to develop autonomy, while successfully contributing to their interdisciplinary teams.

 Pause, Reflect, and Plan:

 Does my teaching-learning approach contribute to the growth of critical thinking abilities?
 Am I scrambling to teach the students every situational detail and response, or am I promoting the development of the skills necessary to navigate new and challenging situations and arrive to appropriate outcomes?
 Now that you have reviewed where your approach sits, plan out how you can retain your strengths, make forward-moving improvements, and feel proud of the impact you are making.